Josei (NuXing) is a manga genre specially for teenage girls between 15 and 24. It uses kanji, without furigana.

-This creates a series of events that weave together to tell a complex story where characters experience many kinds of emotion.
+This creates a series of events that weave together to tell a complex story where characters experience many kinds of emotions.
 Emotions are what allow us to become adults.

 They teach us about life’s hardships and make us more compact people.
 This is evident in Showa Genroku Rakugo Shinju.
-However, earlier josei works only represented women’s sexual lives.
+However, earlier josei’s works only represented women’s sexual lives.

 The josei genre has evolved from its traditional elements to focus more on the characters and their inner worlds, as well as their hopes and fears.
 It also explores how their priorities change according to the events.

 The environment around the characters has a huge impact on how they grow up and think.
 Characters are shaped by events and adapt to their surroundings.

 It is difficult to make the decision that Chizuru Yukimura, Shinsengumi members, and Hakuoki must take in Hakuoki, one of the most beloved josei in recent times.

 The relationships between characters are omitted to allow for tragic events that occur when characters can not choose but accept fate.

 Chizuru Yukimura is the daughter of a mysteriously missing doctor several months prior.
 Chizuru, worried about her father’s disappearance, decides to travel to Kyoto to seek out information.